 - Overview of the basic blocks of synthesis.
 Getting the most out of a small modular setup using midi and audio inputs.

 - How to use seemingly simple modules in interesting ways

 This is the second class in our Austin Modular Academy series.
 Though there are no prerequisites for it, it is encouraged that you attend our Intro To Synthesis course before this one.

-These classes are taught by John-Mike Reed, repair tech at Switched On as well as founder of Bleep Labs.
+These classes are taught by John-Mike Reed, repair tech at Switched On, instructor at Austin Community College, and founder of Bleep Labs.